 1. The first thing we do is clear the line using our sewer machines.
 This will often tell us what was blocking the line, such as roots, wipes, toys, etc.

 2. We will run lots of water to make sure the line is clear and the line is flowing to the main.

 3. Depending upon the severity and frequency of the blockage, we will likely recommend running our camera to see what might cause the problem to recur and whether a more extensive fix might be needed.
 The video will show us if there is a break in the line, a deterioration in the line, a potential for a collapsed line, or a major root intrusion.

 By following these steps, our plumbers can effectively clean out your sewer line and prevent future backups.
-And if we find any damage to your sewer lines, we can repair or replace the pipes to keep your sewer line running efficiently.
+And if we find any damage, we can repair the sewer line or replace the sewer line to keep your system running efficiently.

 Call Rocketman Plumbing for Expert Sewer Line Cleaning

 If you’ve noticed any of the signs listed above, it’s time to call Rocketman Plumbing for expert sewer line cleaning services.
 Our team of experienced plumbers will inspect your sewer line and use high-powered water jets to remove any debris and clogs.

 We offer 24/7 emergency plumbing in Albuquerque, NM, and the surrounding areas, so don’t hesitate to call if you’re experiencing sewer line issues.
 Call us at 505-375-6602 and we’ll be there in a flash.